The best of what to eat in Amsterdam

 Haring or ‘Hollandse Nieuwe’ (Dutch new herring) is one of the basic foods in the Netherlands, almost everybody eats this as a snack.
 However, I find personally that it is an acquired taste.
 The herring is served raw with onions, and pickles.
 Herring can only be called ‘Hollandse Nieuwe’ if the fish is caught between the months of May to July.
 The preparation is pretty specific and must be done according to Dutch tradition.
 The herring is cleaned, the head is removed and it is preserved in a special way (with salt).

-Probably one of the most famous of Dutch treats.
+Probably one of the most famous Dutch treats.
 The Stroopwafel is a thin pastry or biscuit that it sliced into two pieces.
-It is then drizzed with the “stroop” or caramel syrup and sandwiched together.
-Best eaten warm these days you can find Stroopwafels sold all over Amsterdam they are sometimes dipped in chocolate and then the chocolate edge is coated in marshamallows, salted caramel, chocolate chips or any other dip of your choice.
+It is then drizzled with the “stroop” or caramel syrup and sandwiched together.
+Best eaten warm these days you can find Stroopwafels sold all over Amsterdam they are sometimes dipped in chocolate and then the chocolate edge is coated in marshmallows, salted caramel, chocolate chips or any other dip of your choice.

 The most famous place to buy Stroopwafels is in the Albert Cuyp Market – you can’t miss the stall you will see the line up for miles.